 - Governance and Development studies, Stanford University in California, USA.

 He also studied Law at the University of Zimbabwe

 He graduated with a Degree in Theology from Living Waters Bible College, an institution founded by the Apostolic Faith Mission in Zimbabwe.
 Chamisa is a layman Pastor.

 Activism and Political Career

-Chamisa announced his grand entry into politics during his college days when he was appointed Harare Polytechnic Student Representative Council (SRC) president in his first year in 1998.
+Chamisa announced his entry into politics during his college days when he was appointed Harare Polytechnic Student Representative Council (SRC) president in his first year in 1998.
 The college authorities took notice of his presence and suspended him for allegedly inciting violence in Chegutu.
-He was only re-admitted after a high court ruling.
-This however, did not dissuade him but fueled the embers of his activism to the extent that he was elected the Zimbabwe National Students Union (ZINASU) Secretary General in 1999.
+He was only re-admitted after a High Court ruling.
+This, however, did not dissuade him but fueled his activism to the extent that he was elected the Zimbabwe National Students Union (ZINASU) Secretary-General in 1999.

 Loss of Positions in the MDC